skubed0007/cutils/README.md

 # cutils : Re-Implementation of core-utils in C

-This is a collection of utility functions that I use in my projects.
-The functions are implemented in C and are designed to be portable across different platforms and compilers.
+This is the re-implementation of core-utils in C and is designed to be portable across different platforms and compilers and is portable
 ## Functions

 ### echo_command